Finndersen/LEDuino/README.md

  4. Restart Arduino IDE

 ## Tutorial
-The best way to explain how to use the library is probably with a simple example, in this case a
+The best way to explain how to use the library is probably with a simple example, in this case a rectangular infinity mirror or picture frame with an LED strip running along each edge.

 ![enter image description here](https://i.imgur.com/1QFJoiz.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2NDYxNjkxMywxNzg1MDIxNDExLC04Mj
+eyJoaXN0b3J5IjpbOTQzMTc5NTIyLDE3ODUwMjE0MTEsLTgyMD
-A2MDU4NzMsMjEyMTEwNTQ0MSwtOTY1ODA0MDI3LDU3NTYzNTg2
+YwNTg3MywyMTIxMTA1NDQxLC05NjU4MDQwMjcsNTc1NjM1ODY2
-NiwtMTYyMjAzODU5MSwzOTAwNzg5Ml19
+LC0xNjIyMDM4NTkxLDM5MDA3ODkyXX0=
 -->